Does site speed impact the conversion rate of eCommerce websites?

 Site speed represents how your website is performing overall.
 It is scored by services like Google PageSpeed Insights that look at various load times on your site in aggregate.

-It is the speed of your website that determines whether or not the shopper will buy, browse, or bounce.
+The speed of your website determines whether or not the shopper will buy, browse, or bounce.
 It affects user engagement and user experience.

 Skilled.co has revealed customer expectations from site performance:

-So, if your eCommerce website is slow, you’re likely to lose a major chunk of potential customers and, thereby, conversions.
+So, if your eCommerce website is slow, you’ll likely lose a major chunk of potential customers and conversions.

 More surprisingly, it is directly affected by your website speed.
 The slow speed irritates visitors and provokes them to leave the site.
 The longer your website takes to load, the more likely visitors will exit from it, which causes an increased bounce rate.
 Higher bounce rates mean poor conversion.